badlogic/marioslab-site/site/posts/rendering-like-its-1996/dont-be-square/index.bt.md

 Luckily, profiling `r96_clear()` and `r96_clear_with_color()` is comparatively trivial.
 All we need is a way to measure how much time has passed.
 MiniFB provides a [high precision timer](https://github.com/emoon/minifb#timers-and-target-fps) we can use for that purpose.

+> **Note:** At least we keep it trivial.
+Usually, you'd have to factor in things like what apps are running on your benchmarking machine, cold start vs. warm start, averaging timings over `n` runs, and so on.
+However, we aren't really going for absolute timing values here, but merely compare relative improvements after code changes.
+This simplistic approach is good enough for that.
+Also, use a proper profiler, like [Superluminal](https://superluminal.eu/).

 The command line demo app called [`03_clear_profiling.c`](https://github.com/badlogic/r96/blob/dont-be-square-00/src/03_clear_profiling.c) tests how fast `r96_clear()` and `r96_clear_with_color()` are respectively: